WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 - Add extra notes about the order, such as special dietary requirements (requires an additional WordPress plugin.)

-- Make a note of the customer’s table or queue number, which is sent to the kitchen for fulfilment.
+- Make a note of the customer’s table or queue number, which is sent to the kitchen for fulfillment.

 How it works